Winter-On-Mars/luamake/README.md

     "SDL2"
 }
 ```

+### `linking_dir`
+Flag to specify dir to search for linking
+* This should probably be an array but I don't really know how this work.

 ### `pre_exec`
 List of strings that will be run in the shell before any of the files are compiled